Taiwan asks US not to cause 'misunderstanding' after flag tweet removed

+A spokesman for the White House National Security Council called the use of the flag “an honest mistake” by the team handling graphics and social media that should not be viewed as a shift in U.S. policy towards Taipei, under which Washington does not formally recognise Taiwan’s government.

-The White House COVID-19 Response Team this week posted on Twitter an image giving details of U.S. vaccine donations globally, including last month's Moderna shots sent to Taiwan, and showed the island's flag along with those of others getting vaccines.
+The White House COVID-19 Response Team this week posted on Twitter an image giving details of U.S. vaccine donations globally, including last month’s Moderna shots sent to Taiwan.
+It showed the island’s flag along with those of others getting vaccines.

 Taiwan President Tsai Ing-wen re-tweeted it, adding: “Thank you to the U.S. for your generosity.
 Together, we will beat this pandemic.”